Insurance & Financial Terms

 What It Means in Practice

-For example, if a policy has a limit of $100,000 and a covered loss totals $150,000, the policy may only respond up to $100,000, leaving the remaining $50,000 outside coverage.
+For example, if a policy has a limit of $100,000 and a covered loss totals $150,000, the insurer may only pay up to $100,000, leaving the remaining $50,000 uncovered.

 Types of Coverage Limits